-Container ship grounded in Suez Canal
+Ship grounded in Suez Canal now refloated

 - Published

-A ship has grounded in the Suez Canal, "leaving behind" at least four vessels, shipping agent Leth Agencies says.
+A ship that was grounded in the Suez Canal, has been been refloated, shipping agent Leth Agencies says.

-Tugboats are trying to refloat the vessel, named Xin Hai Tong 23, the company said.
+Tugboats had been working to refloat the vessel, named Xin Hai Tong 23, the company said earlier.

 The Suez Canal Authority did not immediately respond to a BBC request for comment.